47degrees/helios/helios-docs/docs/docs/coding/README.md

 ## Custom Decoders

-Also, you can follow the same approach to create a custom Decoder
+You can follow the same approach to create a custom Decoder:

 ```kotlin:ank
 import arrow.core.extensions.either.applicative.applicative